Preventing Sexual & Relationship Violence, Harassment & Stalking

 Programs & Workshops

 The Gender & LGBTQIA Center provides programs and workshops year-round for faculty/staff departments, student organizations, classes, athletic teams, Greek organizations, residence hall floors and various other student cohorts on topics such as Title IX, healthy relationships, consent, bystander intervention, supporting survivors, gender roles, pop culture and challenging rape culture.
-To find out more or schedule a program, please reach out to the Assistant Director for the Gender & LGBTQIA Center, Becca Bishopric Patterson at email@example.com.
+To find out more or schedule a program, please reach out to the Assistant Director for the Gender & LGBTQIA Center, Becca Bishopric Patterson at email@example.com or fill out this form.
+All requests must be submitted at least 10 days ahead of the requested time.

 Events & Collaborations